We will show you in this page,

 EL8 Headlamp and Solar Panel

-combination is not a straight substitute to an iPod wall or car charger,
+combination is not a straight substitute to an iPod's wall or car charger,

 but